zevv/rcdiff/README.md

 The following configuration variables are availabe:

-* g:svndiff_autoupdate
+* g:rcdiff_autoupdate

-  If this variable is defined, svndiff will automatically update the signs when the user stops typing for a short while, and when leaving insert mode.
+  If this variable is defined, rcdiff will automatically update the signs when the user stops typing for a short while, and when leaving insert mode.
 This might slow things down on large files, so use with caution.
   The vim variable 'updatetime' can be used to set the auto-update interval,